tamberg/fhnw-idb/data-transport/CircuitPython/lorawan_abp/README.md

 # Sending data to TheThingsNetwork with LoRaWAN
-How to send data to TheThingsNetwork (TTN) with LoRaWAN.
+How to send data to TheThingsNetwork (TTN) with the Featherwing RFM95W LoRaWAN module.

 ## Running the example
 * Set up the [hardware](#Hardware), connect it to your computer via USB.